 An ideal outdoor gadget for someone who likes to pack light, and travel Alpine style.
 I never travel outdoors without one, especially if I'm in the woods.
-Lifestraw has saved many lives during emergency survival situations.
-A great gift for anyone who will be outdoors for long periods of time, or just prefers to rehydrate straight from a stream.
-Comes in a bag, great for storing away on a vehicle, boat, or even an invaluable addition to an emergency survival kit.
+"Lifestraw" has saved many lives during emergency survival situations.
+A great gift for anyone who will be outdoors for long periods of time, or just prefers to re-hydrate straight from a stream.
+Comes in a bag, great for storing away in a vehicle, boat, or even an invaluable addition to an emergency survival kit.

 #2 Emergency Mylar Thermal Blankets

 Emergencies happen, and they tend to happen when you least expect.
 But if you're an adventurer or taking a long trip, it doesn't hurt to pack emergency Mylar material thermal blankets along with your Lifestraw.
 There's a reason your weatherman gives you forecasts, no one can predict the weather, especially with the global climate changing.

 These ultra-light, waterproof emergency blankets offer protection from thermal fluctuations by reflecting and retaining 90% of body heat.
 Can also be used to reflect heat from a campfire to retain a substantial amount of warmth for comfort, survival, and protection from exposure.
 When the Mylar blanket is unfolded, its dimensions are 55 inches by 85 inches.

 This item must be used properly to be able to gain the most benefit.
 Works best on human skin, I find it's more effective between your clothes and your dry skin.
 If works so well, you could sweat very easily if you're wearing it and being active, so be cautious when using.
 I use one every time I head out to fish on a windy pier, always great for efficient warmth.